tc39/proposal-record-tuple/README.md

 Yes!
 Because you can store primitives in a Record or Tuple, you are free to use any primitive value as a "surrogate" for an object, and store said object in a side table.
 Integer surrogates are a common method of implementing this type of operation.

 Additionally, the [Symbols as WeakMap keys](https://github.com/rricard/proposal-symbols-as-weakmap-keys) proposal provides a way of accomplishing this via Symbols and WeakMaps.
-Using Symbols as WeakMap keys, you will be able to reference objects in your code in the following way:
+Using Symbols as WeakMap keys, you will be able to reference objects in your code in the following way without leaking memory:

 ```js
 import { ref, deref } from "ref-bookkeeper.js";